|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 Map Direct is a GIS web based application that can be used to search by location for delineated areas of ground water contamination as well as many other search capabilities.
 A quick tutorial to assist you with using this application is also available.

 Human activities result in the production of a large number and variety of contaminants, including those associated with urban stormwater runoff and agricultural activity.
 From 1962 to mid 1983, for example, the Florida Department of Agriculture and Consumer Services conducted widespread field application of a soil fumigant, ethylene dibromide (EDB), to control nematodes in citrus groves.
-EDB was also used by private citizens on golf courses and on crops such as peanuts and soybeans.
+EDB was also used by private residents on golf courses and on crops such as peanuts and soybeans.
 EDB is a carcinogenic compound determined by the U.S. Environmental Protection Agency to have the potential to produce adverse health affects from prolonged consumption.
 It is a potential threat to public health when present in drinking water.
 The primary drinking water standard for EDB is 0.02 micrograms per liter (parts per billion).

 Discovery of EDB in drinking water wells in other states prompted Florida to test drinking water wells in 1983, and EDB was found to be present.
 To date, over 2,400 drinking water wells across Florida have been identified as being contaminated with EDB.
 Contaminated wells are typically remediated by granular activated carbon filter installation or connection to a municipal water system.